Plants3D Events

 The 2019 Retreat took place from November 15th to November 17th at the UCLA Lake Arrowhead Conference Center.

-2019 Retreat Highlights: Lightning Talks from 19 pairs of students and/or faculty in plant and microbial synthetic biology.
+Some highlights were the Lightning Talks from 19 pairs of students and faculty in plant and microbial synthetic biology.
 Projects ranged from enhancing beneficial plant-microbe relationships to the synthesis of metabolites of citrus in yeast.

 The keynote talk by environmental synthetic biologist Joff Silberg from Rice University provided inspiration on microbial sensors for monitoring soils and possibly also plant health.